101010b/ESP32MultiServiceIO/README.md

 * Parameters can also be accessed via MQTT on the WLAN.
 * MQTT Publishes the Parameters together with their ranges

-There is also a simple Android App to configure the device and the parameters via BLE (separate repository).
+There is also a simple Android App to configure the device and the parameters via BLE: https://github.com/101010b/ESP32MultiServiceIOConfiguratorAndroidApp

+An Example Embedded Project can be found here: https://github.com/101010b/ESP32LedStripExample

 The python directory contains a skript that converts the MQTT-Parameters to the required OpenHAB items/things/sitemap files.